moinwiki/moin/docs/admin/configure.rst

 Authorization
 =============
-Moin uses Access Control Lists (ACLs) to specify who is authorized to do something.
+Moin uses Access Control Lists (ACLs) to specify who is authorized to perform a given action.

-Please note that wikis usually make much use of so-called *soft security*, that means that they are rather open and give freedom to the users, while providing means to revert damage in case it happens.
+Please note that wikis usually make much use of so-called *soft security*, which means that they are rather open and give freedom to users, while providing means to revert damage in case it happens.

-*Hard security* means to lock stuff so that no damage can happen.
+*Hard security* means that one would lock items, etc. so that no damage can possibly be done.

 Moin's default configuration tries to give a sane compromise of both soft and hard security.
-But, depending on the situation the wiki admin/owner/community has to deal with, you may need different settings.
+Depending on the situation the wiki admin/owner/community has to deal with, however, you may need different settings.

 So just keep in mind:

-* if your wiki is rather open, you make it easy to contribute (like e.g. a user who is not a regular user of your wiki could fix some typos he has just found).
-But: a hostile user (or bot) also might put some spam into your wiki (you can revert the spam later).
+* if your wiki is rather open, you might make it easy to contribute (e.g. a user who is not a regular user of your wiki could fix some typos he has just found).
+However, a hostile user (or bot) might also put some spam into your wiki (you'd be able to revert the spam later).
-* if you are rather closed (like requiring every user to first apply for an account and to log in before being able to do changes), you'll never get contributions from casual users and maybe also less from members of your community.
-But: likely you won't get spam either.
+* if your wiki is rather closed (e.g. you require every user to first apply for an account and to log in before being able to do changes), you'll rarely get contributions from casual users and maybe also less from members of your community.
+But, it's likely you won't get spam either.

 ACL for functions